Organize the chaos: 5 key steps in the change management cycle

 5 critical steps in the change management process

 Perkins has worked with many organizations that thought they could just tell everyone to stop using one tool and start using a different one.
 “It sounds really easy,” says Perkins.
-“All everybody has to do is click a button.
+“All anybody has to do is click a button.
 And it’s actually one of the hardest things to get people to do.”

 That’s why, when Perkins consults with an organization trying to make a change, she uses a human-centered approach that can be broken down into five steps.